What is COP26? – everything you need to know about the climate summit

 We all probably remember Greta Thunberg’s momentous “How dare you”-speech to the world leaders at the United Nations Climate Change Conference (COP25) two years ago in Madrid, Spain.
-The UN Climate Change Conference (the official name for the climate COPs, an acronym for ‘Conference of the Parties’) has happened every year since 1995, but due to the Covid-19 pandemic, it was cancelled for the first time last year.
+The UN Climate Change Conference (the official name for the climate COPs, an acronym for ‘Conference of the Parties’) has happened every year since 1995, but due to the Covid-19 pandemic, it was cancelled for the first time in 2020.
 Finally, the countdown for the postponed COP26 can begin!
 In 2021, it is due to take place in Glasgow, UK between the 9 - 19 November.

 As a part of our countdown to November, we will cover everything COP26!
 Keep reading to find out what it is, why it is important and what this important summit means for you.